-It is written that Jesus “led captivity captive” (Ephesians 4:8 KJV); by this it is meant that He has led you, who were slaves (i.e. captives) of sin, Satan and death, to now be His own captive/servant – i.e., He captured you from your prior captivity of bondage under sin into new life in Christ.
-And so when you are captured by Christ, you have been redeemed from death to life.
-This was a state of spiritual death – you were dead in your sins but are made alive in Christ.
+It is written that Jesus “led captivity captive” (Ephesians 4:8 KJV); by this, it is meant that He has led you, who were slaves (i.e., captives) of sin, Satan and death, to now be His own captive/servant – i.e., He “captured” you from your prior captivity of bondage under sin into new life in Christ.
+And so, when you are “captured” by Christ, you have been redeemed from death to life.
+This was a state of spiritual death – “you were dead in your trespasses and sins” but are “made alive” in Christ.

 And contrary to public opinion and the loud and relentless shilling of skeptics, agnostics, and atheists, coming to faith in Jesus doesn’t mean you abandon your reason, intellect, and logical thinking.
 Becoming a Christian doesn’t mean just “blindly believing” in Christ, without a lot of justification and proven historical facts and after evaluating the authenticity and accuracy of the Bible, the eyewitnesses, testimonies, fulfilled prophecies, recorded miracles, etc. God wants you to decide based on truth and understanding.
-You examine all the evidence, and then make a rational, logical decision based on that evidence.
+You examine all the evidence and then make a rational, logical decision based on that evidence.
 Your step of faith is believing in the many things that we cannot directly measure (e.g., eternal life, God is Spirit, etc.).
 Documented miracles, fulfilled prophecies, His command over nature, and eyewitness testimonies all confirm that Jesus was indeed God.
 And those facts, testimonies, fulfilled prophecies, recorded miracles, etc., are all documented in the Holy Bible.

 Furthermore, new archeological finds continue to validate the Bible; in fact, not a single archeological or historical find nor scientific advancement has ever contradicted the Bible.
 Each new find has only strengthened and supported what is already written in the Bible – many things are recorded in Scripture hundreds or more years before they occurred.